-Several years ago, I made these chicken, brown rice and cheese-stuffed poblanos from leftovers and other things I had on hand after discovering a new, utterly amazing international market in our area called the Winchester Farmer’s Market.
-We thoroughly enjoyed the dish, but as is often the case with me and “throw-togethers,” I didn’t write the recipe down.
+Several years ago, I made these chicken, brown rice and cheese stuffed poblanos from leftovers and other ingredients I had on hand after discovering a new, amazing international market in our area called the Winchester Farmer’s Market.
+We thoroughly enjoyed the dish, but as is often the case with dishes I throw together, I didn’t write the recipe down.

-No one is quite sure why it’s called a “farmer’s” market as farmers do not directly sell their goods in the store.
-Of course, all the produce comes from farmers so it would make sense in that respect.
-Not long ago, the owner opened a second equally spectacular location called the Cordova Farmer’s Market.
+No one is quite sure why it’s called a “farmer’s market” as farmers do not have stands and directly sell their goods in the store.
+Not long ago, a second equally spectacular location opened and was named the Cordova Farmer’s Market.

-Chicken, brown rice and two cheeses are enveloped in earthy, roasted Poblano peppers, topped with a red chile sauce and yes, more cheese!
+Chicken, brown rice and two types of cheese are enveloped in earthy, roasted Poblano peppers, topped with a red chile sauce and yes, more cheese!

 In fresh form, the chilies I used are called Poblanos.
 If you purchase them dried, they are called Ancho peppers.

-We love the deep, earthy flavor of Poblano peppers and even grew them successfully a number of years ago.
-Most area grocery stores didn’t carry them when I first discovered the Winchester Farmer’s Market or if they did, they were often past their prime from sitting.
+We love the deep, earthy flavor of Poblano peppers and grew them successfully a number of years ago.
+Most area grocery stores didn’t carry them when I discovered the Winchester Farmer’s Market.
+If I did find them elsewhere, they were often past their prime from not selling.
 So, when I saw a veritable mountain of these flavorful chilies there that were at the peak of freshness, I went a little crazy and bought a bagful.

 Last week I made another trip to the Winchester Farmer’s Market and another mountain of Poblanos called out to me.
-Time to recreate my peppers!
+Time to recreate my stuffed poblanos!

 For this dish, you’ll want to remove as much of the waxy, papery skin as possible.
-First, you need to roast them and get them charred, black and blistery.
+To do that, roast them until charred, black and blistery.
 You can do this under a broiler, but you’ll need to keep a close eye on them.
-Instead, I roast them in a super-hot 450 degree oven close to the heating element (which in my oven is at the top).
+Instead, I roast them in a super-hot 450-degree oven close to the heating element (which in my oven is at the top).
 It takes a little longer, but I don’t have to watch them as closely.
 Turn them as necessary to char them evenly.
 You’ll see the skin start to pull away from the rest of the pepper.
 You could also hold them over an open gas flame, but that takes way too much time for me.

-Immediately upon removing from the oven, place a sheet of aluminum foil or another baking sheet over the peppers to enclose them so they steam.
-Let them sit for about 20 minutes.
-Afterward, the skin will pull off easily.
+Immediately upon removing from the oven, place a sheet of aluminum foil or another baking sheet over the peppers to enclose them.
+The steam generated while the peppers are enclosed helps to separate the skin from the flesh of the pepper so it can be removed easily.
 If a little stays behind, don’t sweat it.

 6 large Poblano peppers